Quick Start Guide for LFRic#

 Instructions for command-line building of an application from the lfric_apps repository, such as the lfric_atm atmosphere model, are different:

-The method is different because it needs to include steps to import external code, including the LFRic core code.
+The method is different because it includes steps to import external code, including the LFRic core code.

 The Makefile has a number of optional variable settings that can be